Phil Simms: Later career: 1987–1993

 Simms performed well in the strike-shortened 1987 NFL season, finishing with the second highest quarterback rating in the NFC.
 He threw for 2,230 yards, 17 touchdowns, and 9 interceptions.
 He passed for 3,359 yards, 21 touchdowns, and 11 interceptions while completing 54.9% of his passes in the 1988 season.
 The Giants rebounded from a 6–9 record in 1987 to finish 10–6 but fell just short of the playoffs due to the NFL tie-breaker system.
 In 1989, the Giants started 8–1 and finished 12–4, Simms passed for 3,061 yards, 14 touchdowns, and 14 interceptions on 56.3% completion percentage.
 He performed consistently most of the season except for a two-game stretch against the Eagles and 49ers where he produced seven turnovers, six of which resulted in points for the opposition.
 He also struggled in the Giants' playoff game against the Los Angeles Rams, and the Giants lost 19–13.
-In 1990, Simms was having one of his finest seasons, leading the NFC with the highest quarterback rating (92.7) and the Giants to an 11–3 record.
-But his season was cut short due to a broken foot suffered in the Week 15 game against the Giants' eventual Super Bowl XXV opponent, the Buffalo Bills.
-The Giants would defeat the Bills 20–19 in the Super Bowl with Jeff Hostetler filling in at quarterback.
+In 1990, Simms was having one of his finest seasons, leading the NFC with the highest quarterback rating (92.7) and the Giants to an 11–3 record, but his season was cut short due to a broken foot suffered in the Week 15 game against the Giants' eventual Super Bowl XXV opponent, the Buffalo Bills.
+The Giants defeated the Bills 20–19 in the Super Bowl with Jeff Hostetler filling in at quarterback.

 After the Giants' Super Bowl victory, Parcells resigned and was replaced by the team's running backs coach, Ray Handley.
-One of Handley's first decisions was to select Jeff Hostetler as the team's starting quarterback following his performance in Super Bowl XXV.
+One of Handley's first decisions was to select Hostetler as the team's starting quarterback following his performance in Super Bowl XXV.
 Simms saw only spot action in two games prior to Week 13, when Hostetler broke his back in a game against the Tampa Bay Buccaneers.
 Simms finished the game and reclaimed the starting job, but won only once in his remaining four starts as the Giants failed to return to the playoffs at 8–8.